Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 # Support
-Before you do any of this check our FAQ (Scroll Down) to make sure your problem isn't a common one If you have any bugs/suggestions or you need help please create an issue Or join our discord server https://discord.gg/kW3nG6GKpF us devs are always happy to help
+Before you do any of this check our FAQ (Scroll Down) to make sure your problem isn't a common one If you have any bugs/suggestions or you need help join our Discord server https://discord.gg/kW3nG6GKpF us devs are always happy to help Or create an issue in the tab at the top

 # Bugs
 None so far if you find one report it in the Issues section